iPraBhu/artiistaa/README.md

 "# 🎨 Artiistaa - Handmade Art & Craft Store

 A beautiful, mobile-first e-commerce storefront for handmade art and craft products from India.
-Built with Astro, TypeScript, Tailwind CSS, and optimized for GitHub Pages deployment.
+Built with Astro, TypeScript, and Tailwind CSS.